ghiggi/goes_api/README.md

 # GOES API - An API to download and query GOES satellite data.

 The code in this repository provides an API to download, query and filter GOES16 and GOES17 satellite data.

+Data download and query/filtering is available:
+- for local file systems, Google Cloud Storage and AWS S3.
-Data can be retrieve for sensors ABI, EXIS, GLM, MAG, SEIS and SUVI.
+- for sensors ABI, EXIS, GLM, MAG, SEIS and SUVI.

-Documentation is available at XXXXX

-ATTENTION: The code will like be the subject of progressive updates in the coming  months.

-The folder `docs` contains documents with various information related to GOES data products.

 The folder `tutorials` provide the following jupyter notebooks, describing various features of `GOES_API`: